Make sure extension cords used outdoors have a UL label indicating that they're suitable for outdoor use.

 Never throw things or shoot at utility equipment including power lines, transformer, poles, or insulators.

 If you notice damaged utility equipment, please call your local utility.
 If you believe there could be immediate danger, call 911.

 Fly kites, balloons, and model airplanes in open areas far from overhead electrical lines.

 Keep ladders away from overhead lines.
 If you use a straight ladder, follow the four-to-one rule: Place the ladder base one foot away from the object on which it leans for every four feet of height to the ladder's resting point.

 Install or remove an antenna in dry weather only.
 Maintain a distance of at least twice the antenna's length between it and the power line.

 While snowmobiling watch for utility poles, guy wires, fences, underground cable junction boxes, and right-of-way.
 Remember that dangers are not easy to see from a speeding snowmobile, especially in the dark.

-Stay away from downed power lines.
+Stay at least 50 feet away from downed power lines.
 Never try to remove a downed line yourself.
-Immediately contact your local utility or 911.
+Immediately contact us or call 911.